skerit/node-rfxcom/README.md

   npm install rfxcom
 </pre>

-This will pull in the two dependencies, serialport 1.0.6+ and underscore.js.
+This will pull in the dependency serialport 1.0.6+.

 To Use
 ------